Niantangliu/Deep-learning-crop-mapping/README.md

 # Deep Learning for Crop Mapping

-Welcome to our repository where we explore the cutting-edge of deep learning architectures applied to crop mapping.
+Welcome to our repository, where we explore the cutting-edge deep learning architectures applied to crop mapping.
 This project aims to enhance crop classification accuracy by using the power of AI.

 # Overview
 This repository contains a series of experiments and implementations of various deep learning models designed to identify, classify, and map different crop types using satellite imagery.
-By integrating different architectures, our goal is to compare their effectiveness and accuracy in real-world scenarios, contributing to the optimasation of crop type predictions and land use efficiency.
+By integrating different architectures, we aim to compare their effectiveness and accuracy in real-world scenarios, contributing to optimising crop type predictions and land use efficiency.

 # Models Explored
 ## 1D-CNN (Convolutional Neural Networks):